 August was a low-mileage month.
 That’s fine.
 This has been as lovely a month as I’ve seen this year, and I know things will only get better as autumn approaches.

-The Gregg Trail is accessible from the trailhead at Crotched Mountain hospital and rehab center in Greenfield (not the ski area, which is on the other side of the mountain in Bennington).
+The Gregg Trail is accessible from the trailhead at Crotched Mountain school (take Crotched Mountain Road off of NH Route 31) in Greenfield.
+(You will not be looking for the Crotched Mountain ski area, which is on the other side of the mountain in Bennington).
 It’s a wheelchair-accessible path to a wonderful western overlook toward Monadnock.
 Even on a hazy day, it’s a pleasant walk.
 Past the overlook, trails continue to the summit ridge, though I didn’t go that far this time.

 I joined my husband for a trip to Narragansett, Rhode Island.
 While he had a road race, I enjoyed a quiet walk along Ocean Road.
 Sunny inland, clouds building offshore.